JaDogg/KnowledgeBox/concepts/C-runtime.md

 * 🔵 VLA - variable length array - where does it go?
 For smaller allocations it's in `.stack` and larger in `.heap`
 	* Introduced in C99 where you can have dynamically sized automatic arrays (from arguments to a function, etc.)
 	* MISRA-C:2012 standard - bans malloc and VLAs.
+	* This is now optional in C11 to implement in compilers.
+	* Some compilers have issues with VLA.
 * Memory Protection Unit (ARMv6/7-M) & Stack Limit Register (ARMv8-M)